 "Does the company have products or services with sufficient market potential to make possible a sizable increase in sales for at least several years?"

-As a growth investor, I like to invest in companies with high sales growth each quarter.
-In my opinion, companies selling products/services that have a consistent and constant desire, like cloud services, e-commerce, and cybersecurity, will likely perform well over the long term.
+As a growth investor, I prefer to invest in companies with high and recurring sales growth.
+In my opinion, companies selling products or services that have a consistent and constant stream of demand, like cloud services and cybersecurity, will likely perform well over the long term.

 "Does the company have a short-range or long-range outlook in regard to profits?"

-An investor should only be focused on the long term outlook of companies he/she invests in.
+An investor should only be focused on the long term outlook of companies that they invest in.
 Investing in unprofitable companies shouldn't be seen as taboo as long as margins and FCF trend up over the long run.
 Additionally, the path to profitability should be clearly sustainable.

 "Does the management talk freely to investors about its affairs when things are going well but "clam up" when troubles and disappointments occur?"

 An ideal company is completely transparent about their operations and financials.
-No company is immune to bad news, and an honest management team should report all significant news to shareholders, rain or shine.
+No company is immune to bad news, and an honest management team should report all material news to shareholders, rain or shine.

 Discounted Subscriptions